john-cd/rust_howto/src/domains/gui.md

 # GUI

+Tooling to help you create a graphical user interface.

 [Are we GUI yet?][are-we-gui-yet?]⮳

 GTK and Tauri are probably the only options which can be described as production-ready without caveats.